aadarshvelu/BMS/README.md

 ## Using Docker

-- Kakfa, Redis, Postgres are already declared in dockerfile
+- Kakfa, Redis, Postgres are already declared in docker compose
 - Initialize .env.docker with your docker credentials

 #### 1. Install Docker & Docker-compose: